FarmersEdgeLabs/codeinterview/readme.md

 Make your way through each file and solve each set of problems presented.
 Once you are done, zip up the entire project directory and email it to your interviewer.

-Completion is expected by end of business hours, same day of the personal interview section.
+Completion is expected by the time given by the interviewer.
+Late submissions will be considered, but with a penalty.

 Good luck!